StevenHiggs24/aurelia/docs/user-docs/community-contribution/code-of-conduct.md

 ---
-description: Our mutual agreement on proper behavior within the Aurelia community.
+description: Our mutual agreement regarding proper behavior within the Aurelia community.
 ---

 # Code of Conduct